 Local Birding Areas

-Pixley Refuge may be home to a small marsh but it has some of the last significant acres of Valley Grassland habitat.
-During the winter months, it is the best place in the Southern San Joaquin Valley to view Sandhill Cranes
+Pixley Refuge is home to a small marsh and has some of the last significant acres of Valley Grassland habitat.
+During the winter months, it is the best place in the Southern San Joaquin Valley to view Sandhill Cranes.

 Situated on what was once the largest freshwater wetland in the western United States, Kern National Wildlife Refuge provides optimum wintering habitat for migratory waterfowl and wading birds.